Feastio

 Home » New Orleans

+Breakfast at Brennan's Restaurant in New Orleans is the quintessential French Quarter dining experience.
 Housed in a historic pink mansion dating back to 1795, Brennan's Creole restaurant offers diners a private patio with sumptuous food, friendly service, and seven decades of tradition.

-In 1946, Owen Brennan, an Irish-American, opened the Vieux Carré Restaurant across from The Old Absinthe House on Bourbon Street.
+In 1946, an Irish-American, Owen Brennan, opened the Vieux Carré Restaurant across from The Old Absinthe House on Bourbon Street.

 Brennan's New Orleans